linnforsman/shecodes.projects/README.md

 # SheCodes / Assignments, homework, projects
 📚 Assignments, homework, and projects are done at coding workshops at [SheCodes](www.shecodes.io).

+My SheCodes profile can be visited [here](https://www.shecodes.io/graduates/7394-linn-forsman) for all workshop completions and their respective certificate of completion.

 ### Deployments